MBA (Executive MBA)

 Numeracy and literacy competencies

-We will require evidence of numeracy and literacy competencies, and you will be required to complete an authorised online aptitude test such as the Graduate Management Admissions Test (GMAT) or School equivalent: The Bradford Test.
+We will require evidence of numeracy and literacy competences, and you may be required to complete an authorised online aptitude test such as the Graduate Management Admissions Test (GMAT) or School equivalent: The Bradford Test.
+You will be notified if you need to complete the test after we have received your application.

 English language requirements: